dapak2002/programming-languages-2022/lecture-by-lecture.md

 - L 9.2: Starting [Assignment 2](assignment-2.md).

-### Part 5: Operational and Denotational Semantics
+## Part 5: Operational and Denotational Semantics

 - L 10.1: [Operational and Denotational Semantics](https://hackmd.io/@alexhkurz/Hkf6BTL6P).

+## Part 6: Design of a Domain Specific Language.

+- L 10.2: We will discuss the article [Composing contracts: an adventure in financial engineering](https://www.cs.tufts.edu/~nr/cs257/archive/simon-peyton-jones/contracts.pdf).
+A link to an implementation can be found [here](https://github.com/cmahon/composing-contracts), but I did not take a closer look yet, get in touch if you are interested.

 ---

 ... more to come ...

-## Part 4: An Interpreter for a Functional Programming Language
+## An Interpreter for a Functional Programming Language

-## Part 5: Advanced Topics 1
+## Advanced Topics 1

-## Part 6: An Interpreter for an Imperative Programming Language
+## An Interpreter for an Imperative Programming Language

-## Part 7: Advanced Topics 2
+## Advanced Topics 2